jokecamp/FootballData/README.md

-Football/Soccer Data for Everyone
+Football (Soccer) Data for Everyone
 ============

 Football/Soccer data for anyone to use.
 I save them here as I find them or build the files.
+Data is in mostly csv and json formats.

 See <http://www.jokecamp.com/blog/guide-to-football-and-soccer-data-and-apis/> for a more complete list of soccer data available online.

-Data is in **CSV**, and **JSON** format but will accept any structured format file for contribution.

 **Files and datasets will move and schemas will change.
 Fork the project if you need a snapshot.**

-Available Data/Schema:
+## Files

 - JSON Port of [openFootballData](https://github.com/jokecamp/FootballData/tree/master/openFootballData) text files
   - work in progress.
 The most useful is probably openFootballData/games.json
 - [All Leagues](https://github.com/jokecamp/FootballData/blob/master/Leagues.csv)